 - “Interacting with the Weisses themselves and learning about the breadth and depth of their interests and accomplishments made me believe in the impact that individuals can have.”

 - “Being a Weiss fellow reinforced the idea of using environmental knowledge to positively affect the human condition.”

-Charles and Shirley Weiss, retired professors of the University of North Carolina at Chapel Hill, began this innovative program in 1992.
+Charles and Shirley Weiss were retired professors of the University of North Carolina at Chapel Hill when they formed the idea for this innovative program.
 They designed the program to improve communities through interdisciplinary exploration of urban livability.